Skip to main content

 Calculating Number of New Vehicles

-Now that we know the NPV of Lifetime Vehicle Cost for each vehicle technology, we have the information we need to determine both the number of new vehicles and what technologies shall be selected.
+Now that we know the NPV of Lifetime Vehicle Cost for each vehicle technology, we have the information we need to determine both the number of new vehicles and what technologies will be selected.
 We begin by converting new cargo-distance transported to new vehicles demanded, using vehicle loading and annual average distance traveled by vehicle type (which were also used earlier, to find annual fuel use per vehicle).

-In this example, we only show two bell curves, though in the actual model, there is one bell curve for each of the vehicle technologies.
-Each curve has its own unique midpoint on the cost axis (X-axis), its own standard deviation (curve width), and its own volume under the curve.
+To determine what technologies of vehicle purchasers will buy (e.g. how many of the new passenger LDVs will be battery electric, how many will use a gasoline engine, etc.), we must allocate the demand by technology.
+We therefore need to implement a vehicle choice function, which we want to base on cost.
+However, we don't want to simply allocate all new vehicle demand to the cheapest option.
+While we track average vehicle costs in the model, in reality each vehicle technology spans a range of costs.
+The image below represents a simplified example of prices for gasoline engine and battery electric vehicles, where each technology has its own normal distribution with an unique midpoint on the cost axis (X-axis).
 The Y-axis is the quantity of vehicles of a given technology that can be sold in this year at a given cost.
 The volume inside these curves corresponds to a quantity of vehicles sold: cost (X) multiplied by quantity per unit cost (Y).
 We know the total amount of vehicles we need to sell, which is the volume under a portion of the black “Total” curve.
-Accordingly, the model goes from left to right on the cost axis, filling in the volume under each individual vehicle technology's bell curve, until a total amount of volume has been filled in equal to the quantity of new vehicles needed this year.
+Accordingly, demand is satisfied from left to right on the cost axis, filling in the volume under each individual vehicle technology's bell curve, until a total amount of volume has been filled in equal to the quantity of new vehicles needed this year.
 If this point is reached anywhere between the “3” and “6” numbers on the cost axis in the example diagram above, then a non-trivial number of gasoline engine vehicles and a non-trivial number of battery electric vehicles will be sold, and neither gasoline engine vehicles nor battery electric vehicles will be sold at the maximum possible rate this year.

 Tracking the Vehicle Fleet